shasait/cipa/README.md

 Please have a look into the test package.

 ## License
-Genesis is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Cipa is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).